Interpreting Soil Tests

 Nutrient and Lime Requirements

 Let’s say the chosen fertilizer has a 24-22-4 ratio.
 The soil test recommends adding 1 pound of nitrogen and one-half pound of phosphorus per 1,000 square feet.
 Since excess phosphorus can be detrimental to local water quality, we will calculate to the phosphorus recommendations.
 To calculate the application rate, simply divide the amount of phosphorus needed per 1,000 square feet by the percentage of the phosphorus in the bag.
 If the soil test calls for 0.5 pounds of phosphorus per 1,000 square feet, your equation would look like this: 0.5/0.22=2.27 pounds of 24-22-4 per 1,000 square feet.
-So, for a 3,500 square feet lawn you would need a total of 8 pounds (2.27lbs x 3.5 = 7.95) of 24-22-4 fertilizer.
+So, for a 3,500 square feet lawn one would need a total of 8 pounds (2.27lbs x 3.5 = 7.95) of 24-22-4 fertilizer.

 Spring (April-May) and fall (September-October) are the best times to apply conventional chemical fertilizers to your lawn.
 Spring fertilization helps to jump-start plant growth while supplying nutrients to maintain your lawn throughout the growing season.
 Fall fertilization will help to prepare your lawn for winter dormancy and strengthen the plant’s root system, allowing your lawn to thrive next spring.
 Apply the fertilizer evenly throughout lawn.
 Ensure that any fertilizer that lands on your driveway or sidewalk gets swept into your lawn to prevent excess nutrients from making their way into our local waterways.
 It’s best to apply fertilizers before a light rain to help quickly dissolve the fertilizer granules and work the nutrients into the soil.
 Fertilizing before a large rain event can wash away your fertilizer, wasting your time and money and harming our local water ways.
 If rain is not in the forecast, “water in” your fertilizer using a sprinkler or in-ground irrigation system.